An asymptotically optimal Bernoulli factory for certain functions that can be expressed as power series: Asymptotic optimality

 \begin{proposition} Given an open set $S \subseteq (0,1)$, consider a function $f: S \to (0,1)$ and a (possibly randomized) Bernoulli factory for $f$ that is fast, as defined by \eqref{eq: exp tail}.
 Then $\E[N]$ is finite and is a continuous function of $p \in S$. \end{proposition}

 This proposition, which will be used to prove Theorem \ref{teo: E[N] bound}, can be given an intuitive interpretation as follows.
-Since the stopping functions only depend on the values of the sequence $\secx$ and the distribution of those values varies smoothly with $p$, it seems reasonable to expect $\E[N]$ to be a continuous function of $p$.
+Since the stopping functions only depend on the values of the sequences $\secx$ and $\secu$ and the distribution of those values varies smoothly (or is constant) with $p$, it seems reasonable to expect $\E[N]$ to be a continuous function of $p$.
 As established by the proposition, fastness of the Bernoulli factory is indeed sufficient to ensure this.

 \begin{theorem} Consider an open set $S \subseteq (0,1)$, a differentiable function $f: S \to (0,1)$ and a (possibly randomized) Bernoulli factory for $f$ that is fast in the sense of \eqref{eq: exp tail}.
 Then